 Cunningham Township Supervisor’s Office is a public office providing assistance to low-income residents of Urbana, helping our neighbors access income, housing, transportation, and food needs.
-With 11 staff, interns, and budget of $1.5 million, we served over 4,000 residents in 2020.
+With a staff of 20, we provide direct assistance annually to over 5,000 residents who seek income, housing, food, transportation and other support.
 Our diverse team is dedicated to advocating for and with our neighbors in need, guided by the principles of social justice, equity, cooperation, and love.
 Consider joining #TeamTownship and serving our neighbors in need!

 - To provide a conduit for local residents to collaborate with the Township on projects that are aligned with their interests or passions.

-- To support Cunningham Township with administrative, planning and direct service needs.
+- To support Cunningham Township with research, administrative, planning and direct service needs.
+Please see examples of past research reports by interns.

 The logistics of the program as follows: